-Bartlesville Radio » News » BPD: One Injured in a Shoooting, Suspect in Custody
+Bartlesville Radio » News » BPD: One Injured in a Shooting, Suspect in Custody

 A Bartlesville man received a gunshot wound to his leg in a shooting incident and the suspect is now in custody.

-According to Bartlesville Police Captain Jay Hastings, early Saturday morning May 15, Bartlesville Police recieved a call of possible gunshots in the area of North Lupa Street.
+According to Bartlesville Police Captain Jay Hastings, early Saturday morning May 15, Bartlesville Police received a call of possible gunshots in the area of North Lupa Street.

 Officers arrived and began checking the area when they found a victim at a residence in the 800 block of NW Lupa who had been shot in the leg.
 The victim was transported to the local hospital with non life threatening injuries.